thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 <input type="submit" value="Subscribe me!" th:attr="value=#{subscribe.submit}"/>
 ```

 ...is quite an ugly piece of markup.
-Specifying an assignation inside an
+Specifying an assignment inside an
 attribute's value can be very practical, but it is not the most elegant way of
 creating templates if you have to do it all the time.

 Thymeleaf agrees with you.
 And that's why in fact `th:attr` is scarcely used in
 templates.
-Normally, you will be using other `th:*` attributes which task is
+Normally, you will be using other `th:*` attributes whose task is
 setting specific tag attributes (and not just any attribute like `th:attr`).

 And which attribute does the Standard Dialect offer us for setting the `value`
 attribute of our button?
-Well, in a rather obvious manner, it' `th:value.
+Well, in a rather obvious manner, it's `th:value`.
 Let's
 have a look:

 ```html